-We have constructed a value-added DR7 quasar catalog with various properties.
 This catalog can be used to study correlations among properties of optically selected quasars, and the active black hole mass function in quasars (Shen et al., in preparation).
 We performed various tests and found that our automatic fitting procedure to emission lines performed reasonably well.
-Of course, for some particular purposes, more sophisticated measurements might be needed if the S/N allows.
-Moreover, as we have mentioned earlier, one must take into account the possible effects of selection and S/N, as well as systematics involved in converting the measured quantities to derived quantities, upon usage of these measurements to study quasar properties.
+However, as we have mentioned earlier, one must take into account the possible effects of selection and S/N, as well as the systematics involved in converting the measured quantities to derived quantities, upon usage of these measurements to study quasar properties.

-Finally, we make this catalog publicly available online, where we also provide supplemental materials (such as dereddened spectra, quality assessment fitting plots, etc) and future updates of this compilation.
+Finally, we make this catalog publicly available online18, where we also provide supplemental materials (such as dereddened spectra, quality assessment fitting plots, etc) and important future updates of this compilation.